Signs Of Morphine Abuse

 Early onset withdrawal symptoms include watery eyes, yawning and sneezing.

-An addiction to Morphine is a serious, debilitating problem, but recovery is possible.
-The withdrawal symptoms of Morphine can be managed with minimal discomfort through a medical detoxification process — a process that also reduces the risk of relapse.
+An addiction to morphine is a serious, debilitating problem, but recovery is possible.
+The withdrawal symptoms of morphine can be managed with minimal discomfort through a medical detoxification process — a process that also reduces the risk of relapse.

-Though not as potent as heroin, the effects of Morphine are just as concerning.
-Thankfully, many treatment facilities nationwide have had plenty of success in helping Morphine addicts come clean.
-Help for Morphine addiction is available.
+Though not as potent as heroin, the effects of morphine are just as concerning.
+Thankfully, many treatment facilities nationwide have had plenty of success in helping morphine addicts come clean.
+Help for morphine addiction is available.
 For more information, contact a treatment provider today.